Magic-Dev-Community/mgWebClient-HandsOn-Course/L01-L09-Creating-SPA-Project/README.md

 Json for menu expression after login in the screen shot is wrong: contains erroneous String parseJS eval fragment

 Login program checker error message:
-"Performamce multiple accesses to server please check if they can be combined" is never explained
+"Performance multiple accesses to server please check if they can be combined" is never explained

 Custom form property expression in StartProgram for User needs to be trim(A) so that span display logic works properly and orphan Hello: doesn't display